IgnitionBoulder/2015week2/deliverables/README.md

 Front end involves materials presented to a user.
 It is, for the most part, standardized to HTML for markup, CSS for presentation and JavaScript for scripting.
 Whatever is created in front-end has to be understood by a browser before being presented to a user.
 With back-end, however, one can run almost anything.
 Back-end involves working with servers, applications and databases in order to work with user input and information.

 **Why do you need to install Ruby but not HTML/CSS?**<br>
 HTML/CSS simply live in the browser so no extra installation is required.
-With back-end languages such as Ruby, however, installation is required since they involve working, as mentioned earlies, with things like servers and databases that don't simply live in browser.
+With back-end languages such as Ruby, however, installation is required since they involve working, as mentioned earlier, with things like servers and databases that don't simply live in browser.

 Read the [intro to back end on the Odin Project](http://www.theodinproject.com/web-development-101/introduction-to-the-back-end) description, and the [What is: Back-end web development](http://blog.generalassemb.ly/what-is-back-end-web-development/) blog post.